PluralKit/PluralKit/docs/2-user-guide.md

 When the **member list** is **private**, other users will not be able to view the full member list of your system, but they can still query individual members given their 5-letter ID.
 If **current fronter** is private, but **front history** isn't, someone can still see the current fronter by looking at the history (this combination doesn't make much sense).

 ### Member privacy
-There are also six options for configuring member privacy;
+There are also seven options for configuring member privacy;

 - Name
 - Description
+- Avatar
 - Birthday
 - Pronouns
 - Metadata *(message count, creation date, etc)*